Hugo Sperrle: Battle of Britain

 On the night of 28 August Luftflotte 3 attacked Liverpool.
 The night's bombing was reckoned the first major night attack on the United Kingdom.
 The process was repeated for three nights.
 Luftflotte 3 sent an average of 157 bombers a night to Liverpool and Birkenhead.
 About 70 percent of crews claimed to have dropped, on each night, an average of 114 tons of high explosive and 257 incendiary bombs.
 On 29 August 176 crews were sent, of whom 137 claimed to have reached the Mersey ports and to have dropped there 130 tons of high-explosive and 313 incendiary-canisters.
 For Luftflotte 3 the four raids involved the biggest effort they could make without impairing their capacity to operate for weeks to come.
 On the third night only some 40 tons of high explosive fell on Liverpool, Birkenhead, or close by.
 The docks were not hit and damage was mostly to suburban property.
-Sperrle lost only seven crews, reflecting the parlous state of RAF night fighter defences.
+Sperrle lost only seven crews, reflecting the perilous state of RAF night fighter defences.

 At the beginning of September 1940, Sperrle could muster 350 serviceable bombers and dive-bombers and about 100 fighters, either for his own purposes or to support the 9th Army and, if necessary, the 6th Army in a landing.
 Sperrle lost Richthofen to Kesselring who took possession of some units in Normandy, and concentrated the available dive-bomber force near the Straits of Dover.
 Sperrle was sceptical about Fighter Command's reported losses.
 He had seen inflated claims made before in Spain, and advocated maintaining attacks on the RAF and the infrastructure supporting it.
 This strategy was about to change.

 The battle over airfields continued into September.
 On the third day, Göring met with Sperrle and Kesselring.
 Göring was sure Fighter Command was exhausted and favoured attacking London to draw out the last of the British fighter reserves.
 Kesselring enthusiastically agreed; Sperrle did not.
 Kesselring urged Göring to carry out an all–out attack based on the unproven assertion that Fighter Command had been virtually destroyed.
 Sperrle dismissed Kesselring's optimism, and put British strength at the more accurate figure of 1,000 fighters.
 Nevertheless, Kesselring's perception prevailed.
 The disagreement between the two air fleet commanders was not uncommon, and although they rarely quarrelled, their commands were separate and they did not coordinate their efforts.
 Instead, they fought their own private campaigns.